danvk/boggle-paper/paper/paper.typ

       record_candidate_board(choices, b)
       return

-    # Try each letter on the next cell in order.
+    # Try each letter on the next cell.
     cell = CELL_ORDER[idx]
     for letter in board_class[cell]:
       next_nodes = [